 You can also read: What are the risks and benefits associated with cloud migration?

-The crucial task for companies in this is to identify which model is the best fit for their business type.
-This article will give you a brief of what IaaS, PaaS, and SaaS are all about and why you should be using it for your business.
+The crucial task for companies in this is to identify which cloud service models are the best fit for their business type.
+This article will give you a brief of what IaaS, PaaS, and SaaS are all about and why you should be using them for your business.

 Infrastructure as a Service | IaaS